-- content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism: - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes; - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying: - commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism; - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes; - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; - commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 Pupils, students or staff at risk can be reported to the Anti-Phishing Working Group KCSIE (2021).

 Chatrooms and social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access those sites in school.
 Many pupils own or have access to handheld devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.
-Parents are strongly encouraged and frequently reminded to refer to Internet Matters: parental controls for guidance on putting restrictions in place to keep children safe online when using 3/4/5G.
+Parents are strongly encouraged and frequently reminded to refer to Internet Matters: parental controls for guidance on putting restrictions in place to keep children safe online when using 4/5G.

 Pupils using personal devices in school (e.g. through the BYOD programmes) can access the internet via a dedicated Wifi network.
 Only authenticated school users can access the network.
 This network is currently supported by Meraki and secured by the Foundation web filtering of iBoss which also manages user authentication to access the school network.
 The web filtering and authentication to access the network is managed by iBoss.
 The networks and web filtering is monitored regularly so that inappropriate content, of a radicalised or sexualised nature for example, and inappropriate websites are blocked from pupils on site.
 Further technology also prevents pupils from using their mobile phones as hotspots or using VPNs on the Foundation site to prevent the ability to bypass the web filtering systems.
-When pupils are using a 3/4/5G enabled device content cannot be filtered so there are pastoral programmes in place (through, for example, PSHEE programmes, visiting speakers, assemblies and pastoral time) to help educate pupils in online safety and responsible use.
+When pupils are using a 4/5G enabled device content cannot be filtered so there are pastoral programmes in place (through, for example, PSHEE programmes, visiting speakers, assemblies and pastoral time) to help educate pupils in online safety and responsible use.
 Each School's Acceptable Use of ICT Policy and the Procedures for the Safe and Efficient use of BYOD in the senior Schools provide safety guidelines for pupils including the need to report suspicious behaviour, including suspected extremism and terrorism.

-Each of the Schools has procedures in place to limit the times when handheld devices can be used and for the active, vigilant supervision of their use as part of classroom management.
-The risks of using social media to abuse and/or sexually harass their peers, be at the receiving end of such behaviours, share indecent images consensually and non-consensually and view and share pornography and other harmful content are understood.
+The Schools have procedures in place to limit the times when handheld devices can be used and for the active, vigilant supervision of their use as part of classroom management.
 All staff receive online safety training and know to report any concerns about risk to children online in the same way that they notice and report offline concerns.
-Each School will ensure that online learning tools and systems are used in line with privacy and data protection/GDPR requirements.
+The school will ensure that online learning tools and systems are used in line with privacy and data protection/GDPR requirements.

-Online bullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through each School's anti-bullying procedures (see 'Youth produced sexual imagery ('sexting') in Section 31 below).
+Online bullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through each School's anti-bullying procedures (see 'Youth produced sexual imagery ('sexting') in section 31 below).
 Serious incidents are managed in line with child protection procedures